Dustin Roberts

 Dustin Roberts is an American politician who served as a member of the Oklahoma House of Representatives from the 21st district from 2010 to 2022.

+Career

+He was re-elected by default in 2020.
 He retired from the Oklahoma House due to term limits.
 He is a member of the Choctaw Nation of Oklahoma.
 In March 2022, he announced his campaign for the open congressional seat in Oklahoma's 2nd congressional district.
 He placed tenth in the primary.